BrainBanana/Cordova-Text-to-Speech-Demo/README.md

 $ npm install --save @ionic-native/text-to-speech
 ```
 ## Code
 The most important code snippet is located in the /pages/home/home.ts file.
+If you push the 'Text to Speech'-Button the method sayText() will be executed.

 ```typescript